Boris421/Device-Manager/README.md

 # Device Manager

-Provide a platform to manage information about testing devjce and its usage status.
+Provide a platform to manage information about testing device and its status.

 ## How to use